College Factual by our College Data Analytics Team

 Town Campus Setting

-Contact details for Hazard Community and Technical College are given below.
+Contact details for Hazard Community and Technical College can be found below.

 Contact Details

-During the most recent year for which we have data, students from 34 majors graduated from Hazard Community and Technical College.
-Of these students, 3,178 received undergraduate degrees and 3,178 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 19 majors graduated from Hazard Community and Technical College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Hazard Community and Technical College along with which ones have the highest average starting salaries.